oh-my-neovim/oh-my-neovim/README.md

 Like Oh My Neovim?
 Follow the repository on [https://github.com/yacut/oh-my-neovim](https://github.com/yacut/oh-my-neovim) and vote for it.

+## Credits

+I would like to thank [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) project, from which I borrowed install/upgrade/uninstall processes and another good ideas.

 ## License

 Oh My Neovim is released under the [MIT license](LICENSE).